What To Do if You’re Injured by a Defective Product

 Digging Into the Details About the Defective Product

-Figuring out where fault lies is no simple feat.
-The only way to determine if an injury or death is related to a product’s design or manufacturing defect is to conduct a detailed investigation, says Miami attorney Kristina Infante at Podhurst Orseck, who is experienced in product liability cases.
+Figuring out where the fault lies is no simple feat.
+The way to determine if an injury or death is related to a product’s design defect or manufacturing defect is to conduct a detailed investigation, says Miami attorney Kristina Infante at Podhurst Orseck, with experience in product liability cases.
 Until then, she cautions, “Don’t count yourself out” by assuming it’s just an unfortunate accident.

 Attorneys will want to gather information and evidence to identify the mechanism of injury and the potential scope of the issue.
-It’s a time-consuming and costly process—conducting interviews, consulting industry expert witnesses, and scouring records—but they usually work on contingency, with no cost to the injured party, and collect a fee only if an award or settlement is reached.
+It’s a time-consuming and costly process — conducting interviews, consulting industry expert witnesses, and scouring records.

 The Timeline of a Product Liability Case